-Doing Business under the Name and Style of WILCON DEPOT and WILCON HOME ESSENTIALS
+WILCON DEPOT, INC. Doing Business under the Name and Style of WILCON DEPOT and WILCON HOME ESSENTIALS (A Subsidiary of WILCON CORPORATION Doing Business under the Name and Style of WILCON CITY CENTER)

 NOTES TO FINANCIAL STATEMENTS

 1. Corporate Information